 Credential Manager not working

 If you find that your Credential Manager is not working, type services.msc in start search and hit Enter to open Services Manager.
-Here make sure that Credential Manager service and its Dependencies are started and working properly.
+Here make sure that the Credential Manager service and its Dependencies are started and working properly.
 For more troubleshooting steps, see Credential Manager is not working.

 TIP: VaultPasswordView lets you decrypt passwords stored in Windows Vault.